-Healthcare and wider societal implications of stillbirth: a population-based cost of illness study.
+Healthcare and wider societal implications of stillbirth: a population-based cost-of-illness study.

-Campbell HE., Kurinczuk JJ., Heazell AEP., Leal J., Rivero-Arias O.
+Campbell HE., Kurinczuk JJ., Heazell A., Leal J., Rivero-Arias O.